128technology/docs/docs/config_radius.md

 ## Configure Radius Users

-Radius authentication is locally administered and remotely authenticated.
+Radius Authentication supports the remote authentication of users created remotely, automatically adding them to the appropriate local user databases.
+This is especially helpful for large organizations that are geographically diverse.

 ```
 admin@conductor-node-1.Conductor# create user